Early offers are now part of going to uni. If you want to apply for an early offer, you need to know what uni you want to go to.

 - How to read the presentation and demonstration schedule.

-Get an authentic experience this year
+Get an authentic experience

 Plan to go with a friend